-The National Park Service Transportation Program is responsible for maintaining approximately 5,500 miles of paved roads, 4,100 miles of graveled roads, and 1,414 bridges, and 63 tunnels, all spread across currently 382 park units.
+The National Park Service Transportation Program is responsible for maintaining approximately 5,500 miles of paved roads, 4,100 miles of graveled roads, 1,442 bridges, and 63 tunnels, all spread across currently 407 park units.
 The paved roads alone would stretch the distance between Washington, DC, and Los Angeles, Calif.
-Altogether, the roads, bridges, and tunnels represent a Federal investment in excess of $20 billon dollars.
+Altogether, the roads, bridges, and tunnels represent a Federal investment in excess of $20 billion dollars.

 In the face of lower-than-expected funding under the current transportation legislation, along with chronic inflation that continues to impact construction costs, road conditions In the National Parks have not been stabilized.
-As outlined below, the Park Service faces a large backlog in maintenance projects.
+Thus, the National Park Service faces a large backlog in maintenance projects.

 The NPS Transportation Program's goal is to prepare the National Park System transportation facilities for the 2016 Centennial of the National Park Service by bringing all facilities up to an acceptable condition.

-Preventive Treatments: To maintain the roads and bridges now listed in "good" condition—and successfully protect NPS transportation investments—the Federal Lands Transportation Program (FLTP) must implement an aggressive preventive maintenance program.
+Preventive Treatments: To maintain the roads and bridges now listed in "good condition"—and successfully protect NPS transportation investments—the Federal Lands Transportation Program (FLTP) must implement an aggressive preventive maintenance program.
 This would extend the life of these facilities, and ultimately save substantial dollars by avoiding full reconstruction costs.
 A dollar spent on preventive maintenance can save $3-$5 in the future, so a lack of annual investment in preventative maintenance will only cost more in the long term.
 (CHRIS: please choose a maintenance photo that can stretch across like the bird/bridge image currently in place…perhaps a cropped version of the steamroller image used elsewhere on the site)